alexmercerind/flutter_acrylic/README.md

 In most cases, you might wanna render custom window frame because the blur effect might leak outside the window boundary.
 You can use [bitsdojo_window](https://github.com/bitsdojo/bitsdojo_window) to make a custom window for your Flutter application.

+Currently `AcrylicEffect.acrylic` causes lag on window drag, this is a bug in Windows itself.
+Latest Windows 11 build appears to be fixing this issue.

 You can see the [example](https://github.com/alexmercerind/flutter_acrylic/blob/master/example/lib/main.dart) application for further details.